ZjanPreijde/Java-Programming-Masterclass/README.md

 Java automatically adds extra functionality to created classes,  because the new class automatically is sub-classed from class *Object* and gets all the functionality class *Object* has.

-For *encapsulated* fields, you need setters to set a value and getters to get a value.
+For *encapsulated* fields, you need *setters* to set a value and *getters* to get a value.
 Public fields can be directly set and gotten.

-Set-methods are a good place to do validation (and manipulate other encapsulated data).
+*Setter*-methods are a good place to do validation (and manipulate other encapsulated data).

 Now the *Car* class is available.